 This research identifies key opportunities for the circular economy that could significantly reshape Serbia's transport sector, as well as the difficulties and challenges for its introduction.
 The results of the conducted research reveal that public procurement plays an important role in transforming the linear into a circular economy, as well as that transport sector has great potential for circular procurement which is, unfortunately, underutilized in Serbia.
-Finally, this research shows to what extent sustainable and green criteria are currently included in tender procedure.
+Finally, this research

-1 Email address: s.kaplanovic@sf.bg.ac.rs 2 Email address: a.manojlovic@sf.bg.ac.rs
+1 Email address: s.kaplanovic@sf.bg.ac.rs

+2 Email address: a.manojlovic@sf.bg.ac.rs